 Based on the severity and consequences to the health of exposed people the disease is divided into acute and chronic.

-Negative effects of radiation:
+Negative effects of radiation and radioactive pollution:

 • Eye damage